Departmental Offices, U.S. Department of the Treasury.

 Type of Review: Extension without change of a currently approved collection.

-Affected Public: Businesses or other for-profit institutions; Not-for-profit institutions.
+Affected Public: Businesses and other for profits institutions.

-Estimated Time per Response: 2 to 60 minutes.
+Estimated Time per Response: 2 hours for applications, 4 hours for reporting.

 End Supplemental Information